Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Introduction

-The remainder of this paper is organized in six sections.
+The remainder of this paper is organized in four sections.
 In Sec.~\ref{sec:defs} we define several matrices associated with heterogeneous site percolation and introduce other notations.
-Our main results are given in Sec.~\ref{sec:local-chi-bounds} which contains bounds for finite (di)graphs, in Sec.~\ref{sec:infinite} where infinite digraphs are discussed, and in Sec.~\ref{sec:SAC} which contains a bound on the number of self-avoiding cycles (SACs) passing through a given arc, and related discussion of large-cluster stability and uniqueness transition.
-Finally, the implications of our results and several open questions are discussed in Sec.~\ref{sec:disc}.
+Our main results are given in Sec.~\ref{sec:local-chi-bounds} which contains bounds for finite digraphs, and in Sec.~\ref{sec:infinite} where infinite digraphs are discussed.
+Finally, in Sec.~\ref{sec:disc} we compare effectiveness of different criteria in limiting the emergence of a \emph{giant component}, an open cluster which contains a finite fraction of all vertices in the digraph.